Create your role's brief & scan 10 candidates for free.

 Free to start, then $4 per scan.
 Map a role and read a candidate before you decide.

-No. Low energy on a demand is a heads-up, not a red flag.
+No. Low interest on a demand is a heads-up, not a red flag.
 It points you to the exact question to ask, so you can hear how they handle the part of the job that runs against their grain.